USS Grayback (SS-208): Ninth war patrol

-Tenth war patrol
+Tenth war patrol and sinking

 Grayback's tenth patrol, her most successful in terms of tonnage sunk, was also her last.
 She sailed from Pearl Harbor on 28 January 1944 for the East China Sea.
 On 24 February, Grayback radioed that she had sunk two cargo ships on 19 February and had damaged two others (Taikei Maru and Toshin Maru sunk).
 On 25 February, she transmitted her second and final report.
 That morning, she had sunk tanker Nanho Maru and severely damaged Asama Maru.
 With only two torpedoes remaining, she was ordered home from patrol.
 Due to reach Midway on 7 March, Grayback did not arrive.
 On 30 March, ComSubPac listed her as missing and presumed lost with all hands.

 From captured Japanese records, the submarine's last few days were pieced together after World War II.
 Heading home through the East China Sea after attacking convoy Hi-40 on 24 February, Grayback used her last two torpedoes to sink the freighter Ceylon Maru on 27 February.
-Later that same day, a Japanese aircraft carrier-based Nakajima B5N (Allied reporting name "Kate") torpedo bomber spotted Grayback on the surface in the East China Sea and attacked, hitting her with a 250 kg aerial bomb.
+Later that same day, a Japanese aircraft carrier-based Nakajima B5N (Allied reporting name "Kate") torpedo bombers, probably launched from the aircraft carrier Zuikaku spotted Grayback on the surface in the East China Sea and attacked, hitting her with a 250 kg aerial bomb.
 According to Japanese reports, the submarine "exploded and sank immediately," but antisubmarine craft were called in to depth-charge the area, clearly marked by a trail of air bubbles, until at last a heavy oil slick swelled to the surface.

 Grayback′s commanding officer John Anderson Moore was awarded his third Navy Cross posthumously after this patrol.